ADU Contractor West Hills, California

-West Hills (formerly allied with Canoga Park) is located in the western San Fernando Valley in Los Angeles County and very nearly 60 minutes (depending upon traffic) from downtown Los Angeles.
+West Hills (formerly allied with Canoga Park) is located in the western San Fernando Valley in Los Angeles County and about 45 minutes (depending on traffic) from downtown Los Angeles.
 It is off of U.S. 101 (the Ventura Freeway) via the Valley Circle Boulevard/Mullholland Highway off-ramp.

 According to the 2008 Mapping L.A. project of the Los Angeles Times, West Hills is flanked on the north by the Chatsworth Reservoir, on the east by Canoga Park, on the south by Woodland Hills, on the southwest by Hidden Hills and upon the west by Bell Canyon in Ventura County.

 In 1987, Los Angeles qualified the following tally of the boundaries of West Hills Neighborhood Council: